stivdahdah/ansible-solarwinds-agent/README.md

-# Ansible Role To Install SolarWinds Agent
+# Ansible Playbook To Install SolarWinds Agent
 No Galaxy modules are required.

 This playbook will help you to install SolarWinds Agent on RHEL/CentOS and Debian/Ubuntu.